uvegege/SpheroidalWaveFunctions.jl/docs/src/index.md

 A Julia implementation for computing angular and radial spheroidal wave functions and their associated eigenvalues.

+## Background

+Spheroidal wave functions are solutions to the Helmholtz equation in spheroidal coordinates.
+They appear in electromagnetic and acoustic scattering problems, among other applications.

+This package was developed to support [AnalyticEMModes.jl](https://github.com/uvegege/AnalyticEMModes.jl) and provides a native Julia implementation based on standard mathematical references.

 ## Overview

 This package provides functions to compute: